Juvenile Crime and Juvenile Laws in Texas

 Accusation of a juvenile crime is a serious matter.
 There are circumstances where Williamson County can request to have a juvenile certified as an adult.
 This means that your child could be moved out of the juvenile justice system altogether and be facing serious consequences as an adult in the Texas Criminal Justice System.
 It is also possible for a juvenile to be given a determinate sentence and subsequently transferred to an adult prison.

-Stephen Hesse at the Stephen Hesse Law Firm works to prevent juvenile misconduct escalating into serious consequences.
+Steve Hesse at the Steve Hesse Law Firm works to prevent juvenile misconduct escalating into serious consequences.
 The Texas Juvenile Justice System was devised with the primary goal of rehabilitation.
 There are a number of outcomes to a juvenile facing misconduct or criminal charges such as rehabilitative services, education, vocational programs and specialized treatment programs that can be ordered by the court.
 Your child does not need to have a criminal record follow him or her for the remainder of their life.
 Call us today if you need help with anything involving juvenile crime and misconduct in Williamson County.